verifereum/verifereum/README.md

 3. Clone the Verifereum repo itself ahead of the build e.g., `git clone https://github.com/verifereum/verifereum` or alternative method

-   NB don't forget to run `git submodule update --init` too, otherwise the build will fail during the step below

 4. Run Holmake in the `tests` directory to build Verifereum and run the tests.
    They will take a while to run so you can cancel them.